cfarm/gdi-intermediate-js/modules.md

 # Modules

+@todo: use object oriented code examples for modules

 ECMAScript 2015 ("ES6") adds modules as a native feature to JavaScript, meaning we can organize our code into separate script files and the browser will automatically run them in the order we need.

 ## Define the problem